OVERVIEW AND DESCRIPTION

 Senescence is the process by which damaged cells lose their ability to divide, but without cell death or neoplastic transformation.
 Similar to apoptosis, senescence is an important process in embryogenesis; it is also in wound healing.
 However, senescent cells can contribute to an unhealthy environment around them by expressing inflammatory cytokines [senescence associated secretory phenotype [SASP].
 DNA damage is a common initiator of the senescence pathway.
 Cultured senescent cells are also typically apoptosis-resistant, but it is not known if this characteristic is manifested by cells in vivo.

-Molecular markers of senescent cells have been found to be increased in many aging tissues of animal models and humans.
+Molecular markers of senescent cells, such as p16, SA-b-gal, and DDR, have been found to be increased in many aging tissues of animal models and humans.
 This increase is thought to indicate increased numbers of senescent cells in aging, but confirming evidence is needed.
 The increase in numbers of senescent cells has been linked to the pro-inflammatory phenotype often seen with aging.
 Increased serum inflammatory cytokines have also been documented in human aging.
 The higher numbers of senescent cells may also contribute to etiologies of inflammation-related diseases of aging, such as atherosclerosis.
-Correlation has not yet been made between numbers of senescent cells and body-wide changes of normal aging.
+Previously, there has been a lack of correlation between senescence cells and body-wide changes of normal ageing; however recent studies have shown a decrease in age related organ deterioration and an increase in lifespan.
+In one study, mice encoded with Cdkkn2a, which when induced, leads to apoptosis of p16-expressing cells, were shown to increase the lifespan of the mice, male and female.
+It also delayed natural age-related deterioration of organs including the kidneys, heart, and fat.
+This animal model indicates therapeutic potential in the realm of reducing p16 or possibly other biomarkers of senescent cells, and in recent years, the use of senotheraputics have become increasingly more popular for the treatment of age-related diseases such as atherosclerosis, cardiovascular dysfunctions, etc.

 Which pathway is used?4,5,6

-The relationship between apoptosis, necrosis, autophagy and senescence is variable.
-The process is used by a cell depends on the specific tissues and cells involved, and may also be influenced by the severity of the inciting cellular stress.
+The relationship between apoptosis, necrosis, autophagy, and senescence is variable.
+The process used by a cell depends on the specific tissues and cells involved and may also be influenced by the severity of the inciting cellular stress.
 Milder stress may foster autophagy or senescence, with moderate stress resulting in apoptosis, and severe stress leading to necrosis.

 Tissue effects in aging